Who was Saint Patrick?

 As the blue symbols became more associated with English rule, green grew in popularity as a symbol of rebellion.
 During the 1798 Irish Rebellion, the shamrock became a symbol of nationalism and the ‘wearing of the green’ on lapels became regular practice.

-Today St Patrick’s Day is a largely secular celebration commonly marked by boisterous revelry across the world, though most prominent in Ireland and the USA.
 The first parade has long been believed to be a small celebration by Irish colonists, held in Boston, Massachusetts, in 1737.
 However, in 2018 historian J Michael Francis of the University of South Florida found evidence to suggest that, in March of 1601, residents of St Augustine in Spanish Florida gathered together and processed through the city’s streets in honour of St Patrick, who seems to have served as the official ‘protector’ of the city’s maize fields.

 A St Patrick’s Day parade on Fifth Avenue, New York City, in 1909.
 (Photo by Universal History Archive/UIG via Getty Images)

 In 2008, St Patrick’s Day religious celebrations in Ireland were moved forward two days to 15 March because 17 March 2008 fell on the second day of Easter Week, a celebration which takes priority over any other feast days.
 In 1940, the religious celebrations of St Patrick’s Day were also moved when the day clashed with Palm Sunday.
 However, secular celebrations usually take place on 17 March, regardless.

 Why is corned beef, cabbage and potatoes the traditional fare of St Patrick’s Day?

 When he was inaugurated on 4 March 1861, the 16th president of the United States chose a meal of mock turtle soup, followed by corned beef and cabbage, a dish traditionally associated with St Patrick’s Day feasting.